 Overall, we think deleveraging will become more difficult in both global IG and HY markets as rising labour costs squeeze margins and productivity.
 While coverage ratios are healthy, this reflects the fact that low yields have helped companies issue debt with longer maturities and significantly lower coupons.

 Supply and demand conditions supportive

 In IG, we expect net supply to be lower next year, which should be supportive.
 Issuance related to mergers and acquisitions (M&A) has slowed and many large issuers are focused more on reducing leverage as end-of-cycle fears become more prevalent.
 Additionally, the GSIBs (Global Systemically Important Banks) have reduced issuance for regulatory purposes, which we expect to continue.

 In the HY market, we think supply will be flat.
 Factors driving higher levels of issuance, such as the percentage of call constrained bonds to be refinanced, are offset by cooling M&A activity amid global uncertainty.

 We expect demand for global credit to remain strong.
-While off recent peaks, the market value of negative yielding debt is still at historic levels.
+While off recent peaks, the market value of negative yielding debt is still at historic levels (see chart below).
 We think this will push investors to take more risk as they reach for yield compounded by lower rates and central bank balance sheet expansion.
 This will likely push investors into higher yielding areas, such as US dollar IG and HY.

 Income to support more modest returns